 — This is one of the most significant developments in prescription hearing aid technology that is based on how two normal ears work together.
 Traditionally, hearing aids functioned independently of one another.
 Now, they can communicate with one another, providing many of the benefits of hearing with two ears, improving your ability to hear fully, more naturally, and better detect the environment and speech around you.

 — Most hearing aids feature Bluetooth connectivity.
 These models allow for seamless integration between the hearing aids and newer cell phone technology.
 This means you can stream your phone calls and music directly from your cell phone to your hearing aids, giving you better sound quality, clarity, and stereo listening.

 Smartphone Remote App Features

-— Premium-level hearing aids have exciting technology available to improve your hearing when talking on the phone, listening to the TV or communicating with family and friends in complex environments where there is background noise or you cannot clearly see the speaker’s face.
+— Hearing aids with wireless capabilities have exciting technology available to improve your hearing when communicating with family and friends in complex environments where there is background noise or you cannot clearly see the speaker’s face.
 These devices utilize wireless connectivity and Bluetooth accessories to improve the listening experience.

-Some of the exciting new hearing aid technology we now have available which features these advanced options includes Widex Evoke, Phonak Marvel, ReSound Quattro, Starkey Livo and Signia brands.
+Some of the exciting new prescription hearing aid technology we carry with these advanced features include Widex Moment, Phonak Lumity and Paradise, ReSound One and Omnia, Oticon More, Starkey Evolv and Livo, Signia and Relate brands.